ShunSakurai/check_forbidden/README.md

 "*" at the beginning means bug-fixing.
 For detailed history, please go to [Releases](https://github.com/ShunSakurai/check_forbidden/releases).

+### Newest version
+- Make small design improvements and fix some bugs

 ### v1.5.10, June 23, 2016
 - Add buttons to open the folders from inside the program
 - Display the version number